 Students who wish to check out of school before the end of the school day must bring a written note, signed by a parent or guardian (with a daytime contact number).
 WECHS reserves the right to speak to the parent or guardian before the student is allowed to leave.
-Check out notes must be turned into Ms. Lluberes (PHS).
+Check out notes must be turned in to Mr. Abbott (PHS).
 All parents/guardians must come into the office to sign students out.